What is a Role?

 Important

-Regardless of other permission sets, a Deny always win.
-Since the entities are assigned to the Roles, you should rarely have to use the Deny setting.
-Instead of denying access, consider removing the entity from the Role instead.
+Regardless of other permission sets, a Deny always wins.
+Since entities are assigned to Roles, you should rarely need to use Deny.
+Instead, consider removing the entity from the Role.

 Access right